fixate-ai/sketch-attention-prediction-plugin/README.md

 ## Troubleshooting

-If you start gettings error or whant to re-init plugin just go to Plugins -> Fixate.ai -> Clear Cache
+If you start getting error or want to re-init plugin just go to Plugins -> Fixate.ai -> Clear Cache

 ## Support